Abel Womack Manufacturing & Warehouse Distribution

 March 7, 2016 –

-In a recent visit to a local well known manufacturing company, I noticed their fork truck drivers continually shuttling back and Raymond-Courier forth from the assembly area to the shipping dock.
-The distance was over 500 feet each way and it seemed to me all they were doing was transporting pallets from one location to the other.
+On a recent visit to a well-known local manufacturing company, I noticed their forklift drivers continually shuttling back and forth from the assembly area to the shipping dock.
+The distance was over 500 feet each way, and it seemed to me that all they were doing was transporting pallets from one location to the other.
 When asked about this, the manager stated, “This is how we’ve always moved product from final assembly to shipping.”
 I asked if he had considered an AGV for this task.
 He said he hadn’t considered one for this application but would be willing to hear what I had to say.

 Smartcart-in-warehouseAGVs fall into three main categories: